 “The more images of a person that are gathered and stored, the more accurate facial recognition systems should be.
 That said, they are far from fool proof.
 Although thermal recognition and other additional checks can help, 100% accuracy of identification with these systems is some way off.”

 While Markham believes law abiding citizens have little to fear from CCTV and facial recognition technology, he also points out that while criminal detection technology may lead the way, hackers, criminals and other disruptors are rarely far behind in developing techniques and technologies to neutralise them.

 Markham points to the development of devices criminals can use to mask their faces from electronic identification.
 Examples of this include specially designed infra-red wired glasses.

-US and Chinese scientists at the University of Shanghai have also developed an ‘identity stealing’ baseball cap they claim can fool facial recognition cameras into thinking the wearer is someone else.⁸
+US and Chinese scientists at the University of Shanghai have also developed an ‘identity stealing’ baseball cap they claim can fool facial recognition cameras into thinking the wearer is someone else.⁵

 Markham adds: “Facial recognition fooling technology is really just another iteration of the standard cat and mouse game played between security and hackers and criminals and the police.
 However fast technology moves, the ways of breaking it or hacking it are never far behind.”

-Commenting on the likely future of facial recognition technology Markham says: “As the technology behind this improves we are likely to find more and more everyday uses for it.
-Despite some ethical concerns from civil liberties groups, governments will also probably continue to use and develop these systems, ostensibly for security purposes.
+He adds: “As the technology behind this improves, we are likely to find more everyday uses for it.
+Despite some ethical concerns from civil liberties groups, governments will probably continue to use and develop these systems, ostensibly for security purposes.

-“Give the ongoing and broadly held concerns over terrorism and crime – and barring some serious backlash over the use of facial recognition systems- it is also doubtful any government would be willing to legislate in a way that would block their own ability to use it,” he concludes.
+“Given the ongoing and broadly held concerns over terrorism and crime – and barring some serious backlash over the use of facial recognition systems – it is doubtful any government would be willing to legislate in a way that would block their own ability to use it.”

 ¹Brookings.
 Number of CCTV cameras in 2017.